okami101/vuetify-admin/.github/ISSUE_TEMPLATE/bug_report.md

 - Browser with version [e.g. chrome 80, firefox 77]
 - Vue CLI version
 - Any NPM package version that can be useful as version of Vuetify, Vue I18n, etc.
-- Version of Vtec Admin Library or his Vue CLI plugin if applicable [e.g. 0.2.25]
+- Version of Vuetify Admin Library or his Vue CLI plugin if applicable [e.g. 0.2.25]

 **Additional context**
 Add any other context about the problem here.